jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 3/7 - Avengers Infinity War.md

 > Thanos: ...Everything.

-In my opinion, the interplay between the characters is far better than in either {{< crosslink "The Avengers" >}} or {{< crosslink "Age of Ultron" >}}.
+In my opinion, the interplay between the characters is far better than in either [[The Avengers]]() or [[Avengers: Age of Ultron]]().
 The senses of humor felt natural to each.
 My particular favorites were seeing Iron Man and Doctor Strange ("Dude, you're embarrassing me in front of the wizards") and Thor meeting Quill and the Guardians.

 > [the Guardians bring Thor aboard]
 >